Are you experiencing abnormal eating patterns at night?

 Who Gets Sleep-Related Eating Disorders?

 Sleeping disorders are found to be more common among women as compared to men.
-1% of people are expected to have NES whole 5% have a problem with NS-RED.
+According to WebMD 1% of people are expected to have NES, while 5% have a problem with NS-RED.

 Most people suffering from this type of disorder are on a diet during the day.
 It makes them feel hungry and persuades them to binge eat at night.

-People with this type of sleep-related disorder may also have a history of drug abuse, other sleep disorder, or alcoholism.
+People with this type of sleep-related disorder may also have a history of drug abuse, other sleep disorders, or alcoholism.

 The behaviours associated with eating disorders, such as extreme exercise or purging, can cause changes in sleeping patterns or usually hamper the ability to rest.